 Yet to receive a kingdom

 The seven heads/empires each have a connection to Israel.
-The Assyrians conquered the northern kingdom of Israel in 722 BC; the Babylonians took control of Jerusalem and Judah in 586 BC, etc. Each of these kingdoms in turn conquered at least portions of the previous empires.
+The Assyrians conquered the northern kingdom of Israel in 722 BC; the Babylonians took control of Jerusalem and Judah in 586 BC, etc. Each of these kingdoms, in turn, conquered at least portions of the previous empires.
 The Assyrians were defeated by the Babylonians, the Babylonians by the Persians, etc.

-Egypt could very well be the first empire since they enslaved the Israelites (which ended with the Exodus).
-However, Canaan could also fit the first head since they were conquered by the Israelites after the Exodus.
-Please understood that I am not saying for sure if Canaan was the first kingdom.
-I believe that it is a possibility only.[9]
-If Egypt is not the first empire then it may be one of the ten kings; if it is the first one, then it cannot be one of the ten.
-If it is not, then Egypt, Libya, and Sudan may just be added to the kingdom of the eleventh horn (the Antichrist) only and will not have any independence that the ten kings seem to have.
+If Egypt is not the first empire, then it may be one of the ten kings; if it is the first head, then it cannot be one of the ten.
+If it is not, then Egypt, Libya, and Sudan may just be added to the kingdom of the eleventh horn (the Antichrist) only, and will not have any independence that the ten kings seem to have.
 Other possibilities for the western kings could include Tunisia, Algeria, Morocco, Somalia, Albania, Yemen, or a host of other Muslim countries in the African, Mediterranean, and Arab regions.
+Some of these nations were also part of the Roman Empire.

-Concerning Iraq, it is probable that since the Antichrist is called the Assyrian in Micah 5:5-6 and is called the king of the north in Daniel 11 then it is likely that Iraq will be part of the kingdom of the Antichrist.
+Concerning Iraq, it is probable that since the Antichrist is called the Assyrian in Micah 5:5-6 and is called the king of the north in Daniel 11, then it is likely that Iraq will be part of the kingdom of the Antichrist.

 Conclusion

 [1] Robert H. Mounce.
 The Book of Revelation.
 In “The New International Commentary on the New Testament.”
 Revised (Grand Rapids: Wm.
 B. Eerdmans, 1997).
 319; G.K.
 Beale.
 The Book of Revelation.
 In “The New International Greek Testament Commentary” (Grand Rapids: Wm.
 B. Eerdmans, 1999).
 878-879.
 John MacArthur.
 The MacArthur Bible Commentary (Nashville: Thomas Nelson, 2005).
 2017.
 Muncie believes that the number ten equals completeness (319).
 MacArthur says they represent “the totality of human military and political power assisting the beast (Antichrist) as he controls the world” (2017).
 Beale believes that the number ten represents their great power, “may also highlight ‘the multiplicity of sovereignties in confederacy that enhance the power of the beast.’”
-Beale believes that they spannthe ages and represent future kings (878-879).
+Beale believes that they span the ages and represent future kings (878-879).

 [2] Sinclair Ferguson.
 “Daniel” in New Bible Commentary.
 G.J.
 Wenham, J.A.
 Motyer, D.A.
 Carson and R.T.
 France eds.
 (Downers Grove: IVP Academic, 1994).
 757.